 That’s the kind of anime White Album 2 is; one of happiness, one of love, and one of sorrow.

-Yet, you still have to make a decision, as running the opportunity of losing even one of your dear friends is too large of a risk to take.
-It’s better to try and make both of them happy, yet that will end up driving them apart in the end, ruining the harmonious relationship in place.
+Yet, someone still has to make a decision, as the opportunity of losing even one of your dear friends is too large of a risk to take.
+It’s better to try and make both of them happy, even if that will end up driving them apart in the end, ruining the harmonious relationship in place.

 It’s times like these where I tend to think that a polygamous relationship would be beneficial to all parties involved, but I don’t even think that’s a proper solution regarding White Album 2.
 The differences are too large and the stakes are too high for both Setsuna and Kazusa, as they both have had such an influence on Haruki, which in turn has led to changes in their own lives as well.
 It becomes a sort of competition, and thus, the “love triangle” begins, or perhaps it was always lying beneath the surface waiting for that opportune moment.

-Everyone involved in this friendship now has to make choices, whether their friendship is more important than love and whether they can put the support of one party about another.
-When your friends have influenced your life to the point where they’ve seriously changed the path you were on for the better, and then realizing that no choice results in disparity and choosing one means someone will be left behind, it’s terrifying to know that the days of being happy are over once again for yourself, and the troubling times have returned.
+Everyone involved in this friendship now has to make choices, whether their friendship is more important than love and whether they can put the support of one party above their own feelings.
+When your friends have influenced your life to the point where they’ve seriously improved the path your life was taking, on top of realizing that no choice results in disparity and choosing one over another means someone will be left behind, it’s terrifying to know that the days of being happy are over once again for yourself and the troubling times have returned.
 It’s no surprise why the latter half of this show is so serious, so bitter, and so sincere.

 After all, not all stories have fairy-tale endings.